kannangates/college-honsty-shop-whitelabel/README.md

 ## 🔧 Configuration

 ### Email Domain

 The application uses `@shasuncollege.edu.in` as the email domain for student authentication.
 This is configured in `src/services/authService.ts`.

 ### Points Configuration

 Point values are stored in the `points_config` table and can be modified through the admin panel.

 ### Session Timeout

 Default session timeout is configured in the application settings.
 Modify in `src/config.ts` if needed.

 ## 📊 Database Schema

 Key tables:

 - `users` - User profiles and points
 - `user_roles` - Role-based access control
+- `user_mfa` - Two-factor authentication secrets and settings
 - `products` - Product catalog
 - `orders` / `order_items` - Order management
 - `badges` / `user_badges` - Gamification